 Claus Nielsen

-Claus Nielsen is the CMO of Holm Security.
+Claus Nielsen is the Head of Customer Success at Holm Security.
 He has over 20 years of global executive experience, including in North America, Asia, and Europe.
-His previous roles include Chief Operating & Marketing Officer at KebNi AB and Global VP of Marketing at Neural Technologies.
+His previous roles include Chief Operating and Marketing Officer at KebNi AB and Global VP of Marketing at Neural Technologies.